OpenDreamKit/OpenDreamKit/README.rst

 As leader of a participating institution:
 -----------------------------------------

 #.
-Send Nicolas the PIC for your institution:
+Send Nicolas & Eugenia the PIC for your institution:

    http://ec.europa.eu/research/participants/portal/desktop/en/organisations/